Four causes

-The four causes or four explanations are, in Aristotelian thought, categories of questions that explain "the why's" of something that exists or changes in nature.
+The four causes are, in Aristotelian thought, categories of questions that explain "the why's" of something that exists or changes in nature.
 The four causes are the: material cause, the formal cause, the efficient cause, and the final cause.
 Aristotle wrote that "we do not have knowledge of a thing until we have grasped its why, that is to say, its cause."
 While there are cases in which classifying a "cause" is difficult, or in which "causes" might merge, Aristotle held that his four "causes" provided an analytical scheme of general applicability.

 Aristotle's word aitia (αἰτία) has, in philosophical scholarly tradition, been translated as 'cause'.
 This peculiar, specialized, technical, usage of the word 'cause' is not that of everyday English language.
 Rather, the translation of Aristotle's αἰτία that is nearest to current ordinary language is "explanation."

+Overview

-In Physics II.3, I.7-9 and Metaphysics V.2, Aristotle holds that there are four kinds of answers to "why" questions:
+In Physics II.3, I.7–9 and Metaphysics V.2, Aristotle holds that there are four kinds of answers to "why" questions: